Zeqa-Network/DCPrevent/README.md

 ### I didn't like that the mainstream DC Prevent shipped with an extra DLL, also it lacked features.

+## Todo
+- Link left & right debounce
+- Lock debounce for when the game has started

 ## Features
 - Customisable left & right mouse debounce limits
 - Copyable logs